Switzerland in the Eurovision Song Contest 2012: Final

 The final took place on 10 December 2011.
 Two-minute abridged versions of the fourteen candidate songs in contention to represent Switzerland were performed and televoting solely selected "Unbreakable" performed by Sinplus as the winner.
-A panel of experts also provided commentary and feedback to the entries.
-The panel consisted of Nik Hartmann (presenter), Carlos Leal (actor and rapper) and Stämpf (musician).
+An expert panel consisting of Nik Hartmann (presenter), Carlos Leal (actor and rapper) and Stämpf (musician) also provided commentary and feedback to the entries.
 In addition to the performances from the competing entries, Swiss Eurovision Song Contest 2011 entrant Anna Rossinelli performed her song "Joker" as the interval act.

 Promotion

 Sinplus made several appearances across Europe to specifically promote "Unbreakable" as the Swiss Eurovision entry.
 The band performed "Unbreakable" during the semi-final of the Maltese Eurovision national final on 3 February, the final of the Belarusian Eurovision national final Eurofest 2012 on 14 February, the Ukrainian Eurovision national final on 18 February (a pre-recorded performance filmed on 17 February was aired during the show), and the final of the Latvian Eurovision national final Eirodziesma 2012 on 18 February.
 On 21 April, Sinplus performed during the Eurovision in Concert event which was held at the Melkweg venue in Amsterdam, Netherlands and hosted by Ruth Jacott and Cornald Maas.